IBS In Dogs: Causes, Symptoms and Treatments

 What Causes IBS In Dogs?

 As in humans, the cause of IBS in dogs is unclear.
 It’s usually a diagnosis made once other conditions associated with gut or abdominal issues, such as worms, colitis or food intolerance, have been ruled out.
-Consider ultrasounds, an intestinal biopsy, blood tests, faeces culture and PCR testing viruses before accepting this diagnosis.
-You might wish to seek another opinion as well.

 If symptoms persist, IBS could be the culprit behind your dog’s discomfort.

 Some think the cause of IBS symptoms in dogs is hitherto undiscovered parasites, or undiagnosed food intolerances, particularly to ingredients like wheat and corn, which are often used in commercial dog food.
-Mis-diagnosed IBS can also be an intolerance to artificial additives like colourings and preservatives.

 Stress can also negatively impact gastro-intestinal health, as can a lack of dietary fibre, which is essential for bowel health in your dog.

-Symptoms Of IBS In Dogs
+Signs and Symptoms Of IBS In Dogs

 The symptoms of IBS in dogs are similar to the symptoms of IBS in humans.

-The classic symptoms are intermittent bouts of diarrhoea or constipation, or passing mucus-containing poo.
 Other symptoms include flatulence, vomiting, bloating, abdominal pain, loss of appetite, or general signs that your dog is unhappy and has a sensitive stomach.

 IBS symptoms in dogs can come and go over time, or flare up occasionally.
 If they are happening on a daily basis, IBD (inflammatory bowel disease) could be to blame instead.